-Oh ya, you read that right, low carb chocolate is here, it’s delicious, and it’s gonna make you forget you’re cooking low carb recipes!
+Oh ya, you read that right, low carb chocolate is here, it’s delicious, and it’s gonna make you forget you’re eating low carb!

 Low Carb Chocolate Ingredients

-This ingredient can be found at most grocery stores, but again I find it’s much less expensive online.
+Some of these low carb chocolate ingredients can be found at grocery stores, but I find it’s much less expensive and easier to find online!

 Top your ingredient list off with some vanilla and salt and you’re good to go!